-Our product in this field is our Emboli Detection and Classification (EDAC ®) QUANTIFIER.
-The EDAC® QUANTIFIER is a non-invasive medical device that uses quantitative ultrasound technology to count emboli in ex-vivo blood circuits in real time.
+We launched our Emboli Detection and Classification (EDAC[®]) QUANTIFIER ultrasound product in 2006 and received FDA clearance of our 510(k) application for this product in 2007.
+The EDAC[®] QUANTIFIER is a non-invasive medical device that uses quantitative ultrasound technology to count emboli in ex-vivo blood circuits in real time.
 Emboli can be air bubbles or solid matter, such as lipids or blood clots, and can enter the blood circuit during critical and invasive medical procedures such as cardiopulmonary bypass surgery.
-Emboli are believed to be the cause of neurological or neuropsychological post-operative deficits and, in some cases, can be fatal.
-The EDAC ® system uses advanced ultrasound technology to detect individual microemboli at rates up to 1,000 per second.
-Employing complex algorithms originally developed for the defense industry, the system is designed to provide cardiothoracic surgeons, perfusionists and anesthesiologists with an accurate rate of emboli in the blood circuit during heart-lung bypass and other operations.
-We launched the

-EDAC® QUANTIFIER in 2006 and received FDA clearance of our 510(k) application for this product in 2007.
-We have an agreement with Terumo Cardiovascular Systems Corporation, or Terumo CVS, a leading supplier of products for cardiopulmonary bypass surgeries, for Terumo CVS to market and distribute this product for clinical use in the United States.
+We have an agreement with Terumo Cardiovascular Systems Corporation, or Terumo CVS, a leading supplier of products for cardiopulmonary bypass surgeries, for Terumo CVS to distribute this product in the United States.